Adobe Premiere Elements

 The support available for Premiere Elements is initially good, but you might run into trouble if you have more technical issues because Adobe relies heavily on community support forums to answer almost all their questions.
 I ran into a fairly serious bug with importing media directly from mobile devices, and I was unable to get a satisfactory answer about why.

-Premiere Elements 2018 is the latest version of Adobe's video editing software marketed to the average home user and video enthusiast.
+Premiere Elements is Adobe’s video editing software marketed to the average home user and video enthusiast.
 It offers a range of solid editing tools and the ability to easily export finished videos for sharing to social media sites including Youtube and Facebook.

 No, it is not free software, although there is a 30-day free trial available.
-The trial version allows you to test the full functionality offered by the software, but any videos you output while using the free trial are watermarked with the text 'Created with Adobe Premiere Elements trial version' across the center of the frame (as you'll see in later screenshots).
+The trial version allows you to test the full functionality offered by the software, but any videos you output while using the free trial are watermarked with the text ‘Created with Adobe Premiere Elements trial version’ across the center of the frame.

 Premiere Elements is a video editor designed for the general public with no previous experience in video editing, while Premiere Pro is a professional-level program that expects users to understand the ins and outs of video production before starting to use it.